seabeya/tech-stack/git/README.md

     > You can use `git pull` without specifying a particular remote or branch.
 When you do that, Git assumes the following defaults:

-    - > Git assumes the remote to be the default remote repository, which is typically named 'origin'.
+    - > Git assumes the remote to be the default remote repository, which is typically named **'origin'**.
     - > Git assumes the branch to be the current branch you are on and uses the configured tracking branch for that branch.

 <p align="right">